 While studying law could lead to a lucrative legal career, it can also be expensive.
 The average law student graduates with $130,000 in student loan debt, according to the American Bar Association (ABA).
 Additionally, many new lawyers end up with lower annual incomes than their total loan balances, which can make it difficult to repay the debt.

-Here’s a look at the average law school debt and earnings for graduates nationwide:
+Here’s the average law school debt in several categories: